Burning of Washington: "The Storm that Saved Washington"

-Less than four days after the attack began, a sudden, very heavy thunderstorm—possibly a hurricane—put out the fires.
+Less than a day after the attack began, a sudden, very heavy thunderstorm—possibly a hurricane—put out the fires.
 It also spun off a tornado that passed through the center of the capital, setting down on Constitution Avenue and lifting two cannons before dropping them several yards away and killing British troops and American civilians alike.
 Following the storm, the British troops returned to their ships, many of which were badly damaged.
 There is some debate regarding the effect of this storm on the occupation.
 While some assert that the storm forced the British to retreat, historians have argued that their intention was only to destroy the city's government buildings, rather than occupy it for an extended period.
 It is also clear that Ross never intended to damage private buildings as had been recommended by Cockburn and Cochrane.

 Whatever the case, the British occupation of Washington lasted only about 26 hours.
 Despite this, the "Storm that saved Washington", as it became known, did the opposite according to some.
 The rains sizzled and cracked the already charred walls of the White House and ripped away at structures the British had no plans to destroy (such as the Patent Office).
 The storm may have exacerbated an already dire situation for Washington D.C.
-An encounter was noted between Sir George Cockburn and a female resident of Washington.
+An encounter was noted between Cockburn and a female resident of Washington.
 "Dear God!
 Is this the weather to which you are accustomed in this infernal country?" enquired the Admiral.
 "This is a special interposition of Providence to drive our enemies from our city", the woman allegedly called out to Cockburn.
 "Not so, Madam", Cockburn retorted.
 "It is rather to aid your enemies in the destruction of your city", before riding off on horseback.

-The Royal Navy reported that it lost one man killed and six wounded in the attack, of whom the fatality and three of the wounded were from the 6th West India Regiment of the Corps of Colonial Marines.
+The Royal Navy reported that it lost one man killed and six wounded in the attack, of whom the fatality and three of the wounded were from the Corps of Colonial Marines.
 The destruction of the Capitol, including the Senate House and the House of Representatives, the Arsenal, Dockyard, Treasury, War Office, President's mansion, bridge over the Potomac, a frigate and a sloop together with all materiel was estimated at £365,000.
 A separate British force captured Alexandria, Virginia, on the south side of the Potomac River, while Ross's troops were leaving Washington.
 The mayor of Alexandria made a deal and the British refrained from burning the town.
-In 2013, an episode of the Weather Channel documentary series When Weather Changed History, entitled "The Thunderstorm That Saved D.C.", was devoted to these events.